Hydraulic Motors vs Electric Motors for Operating Slurry Pumps

 Conclusion

 If you’re unsure of what motor would suit your pump application the best, our engineering team can help you select the best option based on the variables presented.
-For more information on our pumps or motor selection help, give EDDY Pump a call at 619-404-1916.

 Why EDDY Pumps Are Better – Highlights